-Changed in version 0.6: Cascade saves are optional = defaults to True, if you want fine grain control then you can turn off using document meta['cascade'] = False Also you can pass different kwargs to the cascade save using cascade kwargs which overwrites the existing kwargs with custom values
+Changed in version 0.8: Cascade saves are optional and default to False.
+If you want fine grain control then you can turn off using document meta['cascade'] = True.
+Also you can pass different kwargs to the cascade save using cascade\kwargs which overwrites the existing kwargs with custom values.